ha7ilm/openwebrx/README.md

 - [dsd](https://github.com/f4exb/dsdcc) based demodulators (D-Star, NXDN)
 - [wsjt-x](https://physics.princeton.edu/pulsar/k1jt/wsjtx.html) based demodulators (FT8, FT4, WSPR, JT65, JT9)

+**News (2019-09-29 by DD5FJK)**
+- One of the most-requested features is finally coming to OpenWebRX: Bookmarks (sometimes also referred to as labels).
+There's two kinds of bookmarks available:
+  - Serverside bookmarks that are set up by the receiver administrator.
+Check the file `bookmarks.json` for examples!
+  - Clientside bookmarks which every user can store for themselves.
+They are stored in the browser's localStorage.
+- Some more bugs in the websocket handling have been fixed.

 **News (2019-09-25 by DD5JFK)**
 - Automatic reporting of spots to [pskreporter](https://pskreporter.info/) is now possible.
 Please have a look at the configuration on how to set it up.
 - Websocket communication has been overhauled in large parts.
 It should now be more reliable, and failing connections should now have no impact on other users.